michaelti/michaelti.ca/src/collections/_posts/2020-05-01-Dark-mode-images-with-a-manual-toggle-switch.md

 ## Caveats

-This method doesn't currently account for sources with multiple media conditions, i.e. `<source media="(prefers-color-scheme: dark) and (max-width: 900px)">`.
+This method doesn't account for sources with multiple media conditions, i.e. `<source media="(prefers-color-scheme: dark) and (max-width: 900px)">`.
 To specify sizes, you may use [srcset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#The_srcset_attribute "MDN - The picture element") instead.

 If that's a deal-breaker, you could amend the script to do some fancy string replacement instead of removing the whole `media` attribute at the cloning step.

 As for [browser support](https://caniuse.com/#feat=dom-manip-convenience "Can I use: DOM manipulation convenience methods"): tl;dr all the modern ones including Edge 17+.
-This could be expanded lots by using ES5 syntax and a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/prepend#Polyfill "MDN - ParentNode.prepend()") for ParentNode.prepend().
+This could be expanded by using ES5 syntax and a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/prepend#Polyfill "MDN - ParentNode.prepend()") for ParentNode.prepend().

 ## Night owls rejoice! 🦉

 In 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the native automatic light and dark mode pictures on a page.

-Integrate this with the manual theme switcher on your website or app to always serve the right images – day 🌞 and night 🌚
+Integrate this with the manual theme switcher on your website or app to always serve the right images – day and night 🌞🌚